ray-project/ray/doc/source/ray-air/benchmarks.rst

 We demonstrate that the performance is similar (within 10\%) between the two frameworks.
 Performance may vary greatly across different model, hardware, and cluster configurations.

+.. note:: The batch size is different for the GPU benchmark, resulting in a longer runtime.

+- `Tensorflow comparison training script`_
+- `Tensorflow comparison CPU cluster configuration`_
+- `Tensorflow comparison GPU cluster configuration`_

 .. list-table::

     * - **Cluster Setup**